Research

 Abstract

-We examine the aggregate implications and distributional consequences of asymmetric information in durable goods markets, with a focus on the car market.
-Private information introduces a lemons penalty, a wedge between the sale price and the average car value in the population, consequently reducing turnover.
-We estimate an equilibrium model of car ownership with private information using Danish linked registry data on car ownership, income, and wealth.
-In the first year of ownership, we estimate the lemons penalty is 12% of the price.
+Private information on car quality means the sale price reflects the average quality of cars sold, which can be lower than the average quality in the population.
+This difference is the lemons penalty imposed on holders of high quality cars.
+We estimate the evolution of the lemons penalty through an equilibrium model of car ownership with private information using Danish linked registry data on car ownership, income, and wealth.
+We examine the aggregate implications and distributional consequences of these penalties.
+In the first year of ownership, we estimate that the lemons penalty is 12% of the price.
 The penalty declines sharply with the length of ownership.
-The penalty reduces the self-insurance value of cars and leads to a large reduction in transaction volumes and the rate of turnover of cars.
-The market does not collapse: income shocks induce individuals to sell their cars, even if they are of good quality, and this helps mitigate the lemons problem.
-The size of the lemons penalty declines when income uncertainty in the economy increases and when the credit limit decreases.2.
+It reduces the self-insurance value of cars and leads to a large reduction in transaction volumes and the rate of car turnover.
+The market does not collapse: income shocks induce households to sell their cars, even if they are of good quality, and this helps mitigate the lemons problem.
+The size of the lemons penalty declines when income uncertainty in the economy increases and when the supply of credit decreases.2.
 Does the “right to request” flexible work policy influence men’s and women’s uptake of flexible working and well- being - Findings from the UK Household Longitudinal Study, with Baowen Xue, Heejung Chung, and Anne McMunn

 BMJ’s Journal of Epidemiology & Community Health, 2025